AdguardTeam/LegalDocs/adguard.com/privacy.html.md

 There are several ways how we may get your Personal Data:

 - When you visit our website adguard.com and its subdomains (“Website”).
-For more information about what data is collected, how it is collected, and how you can manage it, please see the [Privacy Policy of AdGuard Websites](https://adguard.com/website-privacy.html).
+For more information about what data is collected, how it is collected, and how you can manage it, please see the Privacy Policy of AdGuard Websites at https://adguard.com/website-privacy.html.
 - When you use our products.
 You can find the full list of Personal Data collected on a privacy notice page dedicated to the product you use.

 ## What data we process